darkestb4light/netcap/doc/README.txt

 - "proto" can be one of well-known protocols (e.g., ip, tcp, udp)
 - "expr" represents byte offset relative to the beginning of a specified protocol header.
-For example: tcp[0] means always means the first byte of the TCP header.
+For example: tcp[0] always means the first byte of the TCP header.
 You can specify the number of bytes past the TCP header and where the flags reside.
 You can then specify which flag(s) by doing something like: